pymc-devs/pymc-examples/examples/gaussian_processes/GP-Births.myst.md

 )
 ```

-The motivation is that we have around $7.3$K data points and whe want to consider the in between data points distance in the normalized scale.
+The motivation is that we have around $7.3$K data points and we want to consider the in between data points distance in the normalized (log) scale.
 That is why we consider the ratio `7_000 / time_str`.
 Note that we want to capture the long term trend, so we want to consider a length scale that is larger than the data points distance.
 We increase the order of magnitude by dividing by $10$.
-We then take a log transform as we are using a log-normal prior.
+Finally, as we are setting the prior on the normalized log-scale (because that's what the GP is seeing) we take a log-transform.

 +++